runjtu/awesome-and-novel-works-in-slam/README.md

 ## WeMedia

    Follow [[XueLingFeiHua](https://www.zhihu.com/people/maxhnnl/answers)] for general understanding of sensors used by autonomous vehicle, I will do supplement when I have time.

+   Follow [[MITRoboticsSeminar](https://www.youtube.com/c/MITRoboticsSeminar/videos)] for cutting edge seminar in robotics, I will do supplement when I have time.